 In this article, we’ll take a look at the state of marketing automation in WordPress, examine what efficient marketing automation means, and finally provide sample automation along with useful products to be used in your WordPress and WooCommerce website.

 Seth Godin once said, “Marketing is a contest for people’s attention.”
 In the age of being bombarded by ads, simply advertising yourself is not enough to captivate an audience.
 You need something more than a billboard to set yourself apart from the millions of other ads.
 And that thing is relevant.

-Personalized automation for WordPress websites should convey a message tailored for each visitor that rests on specific attributes, history and preferences.
+Personalized automation for WordPress websites should convey a message tailored for each visitor based on specific attributes, history, and preferences.

 What to consider when choosing tools to Automate Marketing for WordPress?

 With this alternative definition of marketing automation, we need a tool that provides the following features to automate marketing for WordPress.
 The ideal marketing automation tool for WordPress should include some of the following features.